miguelbettencourt/miguelbettencourt.github.io/README.md

 # miguelbettencourt.github.io

-Hello world!
+# 👋 Hello world!

-Work in progress...
+Welcome to my digital hub.

-## About Me
+## 🚀 About Me
-Lorem ipsum.
+I'm Miguel Bettencourt, a 24-year-old electrical and computer engineer.
+I'm passionate about robotics, control systems, and the innovative application of AI to solve complex engineering challenges.

+🔧 I'm currently developing:
+- Work in progress...

 ## Projects
 Robotics @ ISR.